Poem “The Naming of Cats” by T. S. Eliot

 Paraphrase:

-When you see a cat sitting there looking thoughtful, he’s always thinking about
+When you see a cat sitting there looking thoughtful, he’s always thinking about the same thing: he’s deeply absorbed in pondering his true, secret name.

 His ineffable effable